 Article III – Membership

-This category of membership is for others, Christians of other denominations or people of other faiths, who support the mission and goals of IPMN.
+- Affiliate Members - This category of membership is for others, Christians of other denominations or people of other faiths, who support the mission and goals of IPMN.
 These members may participate in the work of the committees to the extent that the committee leadership opts to include them.
-They may attend the annual meetings on the basis of individual invitations issued by the Steering Committee.
+They may attend the general meetings on the basis of individual invitations issued by the Steering Committee.
 These members may have voice but not vote in plenary sessions.

 Article IV – Relationship to Presbyterian Church (U.S.A.)

 - The IPMN is one of many mission networks established in close consultation and cooperation with the denomination.
 The 216th General Assembly (2004) directed that "the formation of a Worldwide Ministries Division-related Palestine Mission Network move forward as soon as possible, for the purpose of creating currents of wider and deeper Presbyterian involvement with Palestinian partners, aimed at demonstrating solidarity, and changing the conditions that erode the humanity of Palestinians living in Jerusalem, the West Bank, and Gaza."
 Denominational staff has played a major role assisting IPMN in its establishment, through advising and guiding our work, particularly in the early phases of our work.
 As affirmed in our Mission Statement, our goal is to support the policies and partners of the denomination.